Dual-Iron/fisob-api/README.md

 </details>

 # How to integrate into your project
+First, reference EnumExtender in your project.

+Then, add the source to your project.
 There are a few ways.
-- Manual
-    1. Drop the [source code](https://github.com/Dual-Iron/fisob-api/archive/refs/heads/master.zip) into a new folder in your project
+- Manual: Drop the [source code](https://github.com/Dual-Iron/fisob-api/archive/refs/heads/master.zip) into a new folder in your project.
-- Git
-    1. Run `git submodule add https://github.com/Dual-Iron/fisob-api lib/fisob-api` in your working tree
-    2. Include the files in the `lib` folder as project items

-In any case, rename the `Fisobs` namespace in your project to avoid conflicts.
+- Git clone: Clone or fork this repository into a new folder in your project.

+Remember to rename the Fisobs namespace.
+You're good to go!